Google Rating

 • Gingivitis (inflammation of the gums).

-In rare cases, a crown may fall off or fracture.
-If you experience any of these side effects, please get in touch with your dentist.
+IIn rare cases, a crown may fall off or fracture.
+If you experience any of these side effects, please contact your dentist.

 Many different dental procedures can be used to enhance the appearance of your teeth.
 Veneers and crowns are two of the most popular options.
 But what exactly is the difference between these two procedures?
 Veneers are thin, custom-made shells designed to cover your teeth’ front surface.
 They are usually made from porcelain or ceramic material, and they can be used to correct several different cosmetic issues, such as gaps between teeth, stained or discoloured teeth, misshapen teeth, and more.